 In the midst of putting my school application together, I had an epiphany.
-I was working for a caterer and realized, as much as I loved cooking, after 7 years working odd hours, weekends, holidays, I wanted a more traditional life.
+I was working for a caterer and realized, as much as I loved cooking, after seven years working odd hours, weekends, holidays, I wanted a more traditional life.
 This was the early 80’s and there weren’t too many women chefs.
-I was tired of having to prove myself because I was a woman.
+I was tired of having to prove myself because I was a woman (it’s a very physical job).
 So, once again I changed paths.
 I wanted to find a career that could support my (horse) habit.

 One evening after work, I was walking my dog and he found my future husband (good boy!)